 Cyprus group pension plans and mixed pension insurance

 Today in Cyprus group pension plans are offered exclusively under the state social insurance system.
 At the same time, in the United States and in many European countries there are mixed pension insurance systems in which the public pension program is complemented by widely recognized group and individual private programs.

 The system of mixed pension insurance is the most viable and effective, and in the future it will be used by all countries of the European Union.

 Any person, regardless of their citizenship and country of origin, who has officially worked in Cyprus for at least 13 years and who has made all the necessary contributions to social insurance funds, has the right to receive a pension in Cyprus.

 It should be noted that the retirement experience in Cyprus also includes the years spent by the employee on full-time studies at higher education institutions, regardless of the country of study.

 The established retirement age in Cyprus is 65 years.
 At the same time, starting from 2023, the retirement age will increase by six months every year until it reaches 67 years.

 The payment of the state pension in Cyprus is carried out 13 times a year: one payment monthly from January to November and 2 payments in December (by analogy with the monthly and 13th salary).

 State pension in Cyprus consists of two parts: basic and supplementary.
 The size of the pension is determined by the points earned by a person in the course of his labor activity.
 The number of points depends on the level of the employee's salary declared in the social security system and the total length of service.
 The minimum number of points that must be collected to receive a pension is 15.

 An employee can monitor the number of retirement points he has earned, write a letter, or visit the Social Security Department to find out what his pension is.
-This information can also be accessed through the Ariadne system.
+This information can also be accessed through the government gateway portal.